ypeng12/GroupMe_bot/groupme-bot/README.md

 This program runs multiple bots concurrently.
 To make encapsulating the bots easier, each bot is its own object with a unique Flask route.

-This repsitory gets periodically updated to meet the needs of my dorm.